tier4/driving_log_replayer/docs/use_case/perception.en.md

 [lidar_centerpoint/CMakeList.txt](https://github.com/autowarefoundation/autoware.universe/blob/main/perception/lidar_centerpoint/CMakeLists.txt#L112-L118)

 The downloaded onnx file is not used as is, but is converted into a TensorRT engine file.
-The conversion process is performed when the perception module is started for the first time.

-So, as a preliminary preparation, you need to start logging_simulator.launch and convert the onnx files in the workspace into engine files.
+Commands for model conversion are available, so source the autoware workspace and execute the commands.
-Depending on the performance of the GPU, the time it takes to output the engine varies, so wait until two engine files are output in the directory listed in [perception.launch.xml](https://github.com/autowarefoundation/autoware.universe/blob/main/launch/tier4_perception_launch/launch/perception.launch.xml#L13)
+When the conversion command finishes, check that the engine file is output to the directory listed in [perception.launch.xml](https://github.com/autowarefoundation/autoware.universe/blob/main/launch/tier4_perception_launch/launch/perception.launch.xml#L12-L14).

 An example of the use of autowarefoundation's autoware.universe is shown below.